DavidHavl/hono-rest-api-starter/README.md

 # Advanced Hono REST API starter kit

-This is Real World starter project utilizing Hono, Zod, DrizzleORM, OpenAPI, JSON:API format, hono-event-emitter, specifically tailored to run on cloudflare workers.
+This is production grade starter project utilizing Typescript, Hono, Zod, DrizzleORM, OpenAPI, JSON:API format, specifically tailored to run on cloudflare workers.

 It serves my own needs, to copy/paste from, when starting new project with the mentioned technology stack, but I hope it will be useful for others as well.

+It is an API for project management Sass, with the following features:
+- User authentication / authorization
+- Team management
+- Project management
+- Task (tasks and lists) management

 # This is still very much a WIP (work in progress)!